-The major cultural and socio-political movements of France.
+The major cultural and socio-political movements of France through its literary works.
 Intermittently.

 462W.
 Survey of French Literature I: Middle Ages to 17th Century.
 3 cr.

 Representative authors and works from the Middle Ages to the 17th Century.
-Every other Fall.
+Intermittently.

 463W.
 Survey of French Literature II: 18th Century to Modern Period.
 3 cr.

 Main authors and movements from the 18th Century to the present.
-Every other Spring.
+Intermittently.

 467W.
 Advanced French Grammar.
 3 cr.

-Study of the finer points of French grammar with emphasis on idiomatic uses of the language and the suble differences in meaning in the use of specific elements of grammar.
+Study of the finer points of French grammar with emphasis on idiomatic uses of the language and the subtle differences in meaning in the use of specific elements of grammar.
 Intermittently.

 Study of the main texts and ideas of 17th- and 18th- century French Philosophy.
 Beginning with Descartes' famous methodological break with scholasticism, students will retrace the development of what is commonly known as "modern" philosophy and also examine the ways in which some of the most important figures in 20th century continental philosophy reacted to these foundational works.
 Intermittently.